shreya-perumal-git/Physiological-Impacts-of-ASMR-on-Stress/README.md

 Baseline HR/BP readings were taken to establish participants' norms.
 Then they were exposed to a distraction level to examine how HR/BP could impact the HR/BP.
 Measurements were taken every 40-45 seconds, using an HR/BP monitor.
 Following testing procedures, several R programs were created to analyze the data, resulting in Interaction plots, ANOVA, regression models, Residual Q-Q plots, and Shapiro-Wilk tests for normality.

+### Project Details:

+- The Data Collection Folder encompasses all of the data collection data, including individual CSVs of all data collected and an XLSX file with all CSVs within
+- The R Code folder contains all of the R scripts for each analysis method and category
+- Physiological Impact of ASMR on Stress PDF contains a detailed description of the project and results